preactjs/preact/.github/ISSUE_TEMPLATE.md

 👋 Hi there!
 Thanks for taking the time to open an issue.
 ׁ
 Here's a guide to getting your issue resolved quickly:

+❓ Did you check that you're on the latest version of Preact?
 🗣 For help with Preact, ask on Slack: https://preact-slack.now.sh ✨ Check for existing StackOverflow solutions: https://stackoverflow.com/search?q=preact 📚 Check out our docs - for Preact 10: https://preactjs.com/guide/v10/getting-started